 Author: Michael Jacobson, JD, Legal Editor

-In-depth review of the spectrum of Connecticut employment law requirements HR must follow with respect to involuntary terminations.
+In-depth review of the spectrum of Ohio employment law requirements HR must follow with respect to involuntary terminations.

 HR and legal considerations regarding termination for cause.
 Guidance on handling these terminations in a way that minimizes risk and liability.